xbenyx/meetingrooms/README.md

 ## Setup & Config - NodeJs

-Before run the commands, we need to create 2 files inside the api foldes; rooms-client.json and rooms.json
+Before run the commands, we need to create 2 files inside the api folder; rooms-client.json and rooms.json

 ### rooms-client.json